Prison Legal News:

 $1 in Damages and $1.50 in Fees Awarded

-The Seventh Circuit Court of Appeals has held that a prisoner's oral complaints about matters of "public concern" that are designed to "urge a change of any prison policy" are ...
+The Seventh Circuit Court of Appeals has held that a prisoner's oral complaints about matters of "public concern" that are designed to "urge a change of any prison policy" are protected by the First ...

 Argentina: On November 5, 2007, 29 prisoners died in a fire at the maximum security prison in Santiago del Estero.
 The fire was set to distract guards from an escape attempt and quickly spread.
 Most of the victims died of smoke inhalation.
 No escapes occurred.
 Riot police restored order after ...